Call Today! Free Immediate Response (818) 781-1570

 Defenses for Assault on a Public Official Charges

-If you have been charged with assault on a public official in violation of California Penal Code 217.1(a), assaulting a public official, our Los Angeles criminal defense attorneys can use various strategies against the charges in an effort to achieve the best possible outcome.
+Suppose you have been charged with assault on a public official in violation of California Penal Code 217.1(a), assaulting a public official.
+In that case, our Los Angeles criminal defense attorneys can use various strategies against the charges in an effort to achieve the best possible outcome.

 Self-Defense

-We might be able to make an argument that you were acting in self-defense or defending someone else during the incident.
-This type of defense only applies where we can prove you were exposed to immediate danger and only reacted with reasonable force.
+We might be able to argue that you were acting in self-defense or defending someone else during the incident.
+However, this type of defense only applies where we can prove you were exposed to immediate danger and only reacted with reasonable force.

-Perhaps we can show you believed you were about to suffer an injury and was forced to defend yourself.
+Perhaps we can show you believed you were about to suffer an injury and were forced to defend yourself.

 Lack of intent to prevent performing their duties